goncamateus/msc_reprod_lcf/README.md

     - How many regressor variables you want for your model(s)
     - Default is 60

-- regvars:
+- horizons:

     - How many horizons you want to predict
-    - Default is 48
+    - Default is 12

 - models: